sagamusix/JDTools/readme.md

 # JDTools - Patch conversion utility for Roland JD-800 / JD-990

-While it is easy to convert JD-800 patches to use with the JD-990 (the JD-990 itself can do it, and there are PC tools for it as well), there don't appear to be any tools to go in the opposite direction.
+While it is easy to convert JD-800 patches to use with the JD-990 (the JD-990 itself can do it through RAM card exchange, and there are PC tools for it as well), there don't appear to be any tools to go in the opposite direction.
 In the general case this makes sense, because the JD-990 has more features.

 However, I purchased a sound bank for the JD-800 where the original SysEx dump for the JD-800 was lost and all I got was a SysEx dump for the JD-990, which my JD-800 obviously couldn't load.